October 30–November 2

 According to projections, New York City is set to increase by another 500,000 residents over the next two decades.
 The impacts of this growth, coupled by shrinking municipal coffers, promise to exacerbate the City’s challenges around aging infrastructure, a severe housing crisis, and income inequality.
 In response, New York and other global cities are looking for creative ways to leverage private money to meet the needs of their swelling populations.

 From the creation of parks and open space, to the development of entirely new neighborhoods, private interests are shaping our spatial city more than ever before.
 This reality underscores the importance of balancing private investment with public benefit.
 What best practices can guide collaboration across the public, private, and design sectors to ensure the most equitable outcomes?
+This question is at the core of Van Alen’s work helping cities understand what change is needed and how to make it happen.

 All photos by Cameron Blaylock